Jorge Desormeaux J.

 He was a Board member of the Central Bank from 1999 to 2009, and held the position of Deputy Governor between 2007 and 2009.
 In 2010 he led the Presidential Advisory Commission on financial regulation and supervision reform.

 Bachelor degree in Economics and Master in Economics from Pontificia Universidad Católica de Chile, and Master in Public Administration from Harvard University.

 He was Deputy Director of Rationalization and Public Function at the Budget Office of the Ministry of Finance (2014-2018), and Head of Studies at the same institution (2006-2010).
 He has worked as a senior researcher at the Corporation for Latin American Studies - CIEPLAN (2010-2014), and as an advisor to the Ministry of Finance (2004-2006).
 Additionally, he has done consulting work on public policies for Latin American governments, and has authored several publications in the areas of public budget, social policies and fiscal policy.
-He is currently a researcher at the Public Policy Center of the Pontificia Universidad Católica and the Fiscal Expenditure Observatory, and is an advisor to the Rector's Office at Universidad Santo Tomás.
+He is currently a researcher at the Public Policy Center of the Pontificia Universidad Católica and is an advisor to the Rector's Office at Universidad Santo Tomás.